-Application and admission Organizing for Global Social Challenges track - international procedure
+Application and admission: Organizing for Global Social Challenges track - international procedure

 a) Check your eligibility

-1. Educational background/diplomas
+1. Educational background

 - You cannot be accepted onto this Master's program without having either a Bachelor's or Master's degree.
 Work experience or an interest in this field cannot be taken into account for the admission process without a sufficient academic background.

-2. English language proficiency
+2. English language requirements

 - Cambridge English test results: C1 advanced (formerly CAE) or C2 proficiency (formerly CPE).
-For both C1 and C2, we accept a score of A, B or C.
+For both C1 and C2, we accept a score of A, B, or C.